koalamer/vsc-labeled-bookmarks/README.md

 * Hide / unhide bookmark icons (might be necessary to set a breakpoint on a line that also has a bookmark): `ctrl+alt+b h`
 * Hide / unhide the icons of inactive groups: `ctrl+alt+b i`
+* Setting to control the appearance of overview ruler (scrollbar) decorations
+* Setting to control how the label text for labeled bookmarks should appear at the line's end

 ### Customizing Group Icons